<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Share photos of them in action.

-This could be of your employees working on a project, interacting with customers, or participating in team-building activities.
+This could be your employees working on a project, interacting with customers, or participating in team-building activities.

 In addition to showcasing your employees' professional side, don't be afraid to show their personalities and interests outside of work.